ComputationalPsychiatry/PhysIO/README.md

       or as text file for export to any other package
     - raw and processed physiological logfile data
     - Graphical Batch Editor interface to SPM
-- Part of the TAPAS Software Collection of the Translational Neuromodeling Unit (TNU) Zurich:long term support and ongoing development
+- Part of the TAPAS Software Collection of the Translational Neuromodeling Unit (TNU) Zurich
+    - ensures long term support and ongoing development

 Contributors